eddy1006/DSA_notes/DSA notes.md

        }
        ```
    39. Intersection of two Linked lists :- https://leetcode.com/problems/intersection-of-two-linked-lists/
-   40. For accessing the nth node from the last of the linked list use two pointers with the gap of n+1 in between them.
+   40. For accessing the nth node from the last of the linked list use two pointers with the gap of n+1 in between them along with a dummy head.